 - TrueType (.ttf)

 - TrueType Collection (.ttc)

 - Type 1 (PostScript)

 Mac OS X includes five font folders that allow you to use fonts in different ways.
-You can install fonts to as many folders as required, since Mac OS X permits duplicate copies of a font in the system.
-If there are duplicate font names, Mac OS X uses fonts--without regard to font format--from the following locations in the order listed:
+You can install fonts to as many folders as required because Mac OS X permits duplicate copies of a font in the system.
+If fonts have duplicate names, Mac OS X uses fonts—without regard to font format—from the following locations in the order listed:

 - Users/[user name]/Library/Fonts

 - System/Library/Fonts (Avoid changing this folder.
 It contains .dfont fonts that Mac OS X requires for system use and display.
-For more information, visit the Apple website at http://support.apple.com/kb/HT2435.)
+For more information, see Mac OS X: Font locations and their purposes.)